Marilyn Wood: The Celebration Group

-In 1968, inspired by her exposure to the environmental theatre of Anna Halprin, she stepped off the proscenium forever and formed Marilyn Wood and the Celebration Group.
+In 1968, inspired by her exposure to the environmental theatre of Anna Halprin, she stopped dancing and formed Marilyn Wood and the Celebration Group.
 This group of 8-12 dancers, visual artists, filmmakers, architects, and musicians experimented with site-specific performance in many NYC venues.
 The genesis of her Celebration vision was a combination of her experience in the avant-garde art world as a dancer, and her history of living in a Latin culture.

 Celebrations in City Places: The Seagram Building

-In 1972, Marilyn Wood and the Celebration Group became the launch pad for Wood to conceive, choreograph, direct, and produce her "Celebrations in City Places" series.
+In 1972, Marilyn Wood and the Celebration Group produced Wood's "Celebrations in City Places" series.
 The most ambitious of these was a site-specific performance at the Seagram Building on Park Avenue, New York City.
-Her choreography of this event activated the forty-four stories of the façade, the lobby, and the plaza featuring thirty-five dancers inside and outside, original music, film projection, and audience participation in the grand finale.
+Her choreography of this event used all forty-four stories of the façade, the lobby, and the plaza.
+The work featured thirty-five dancers, both inside and outside, original music, film projection, and audience participation in the grand finale.

-The outstanding success of the Seagram project garnered her honorary membership in the American Institute of Architects (AIA) and launched her international career, generating commissions for numerous US cities (Charlotte, North Carolina, Kansas City, Missouri, Columbus, Ohio, Little Rock, Arkansas, Tulsa, Oklahoma, and Denver, Colorado) and international cities (Berlin, Germany, Singapore, Tehran, Iran, Hong Kong, Rio de Janeiro, Brazil, and Adelaide, Australia).
+The success of the Seagram project garnered her honorary membership in the American Institute of Architects (AIA) and launched her international career, generating commissions for numerous US cities (Charlotte, North Carolina, Kansas City, Missouri, Columbus, Ohio, Little Rock, Arkansas, Tulsa, Oklahoma, and Denver, Colorado) and international cities (Berlin, Germany, Singapore, Tehran, Iran, Hong Kong, Rio de Janeiro, Brazil, and Adelaide, Australia).